Building a Leadership Competency Model

 - Stage Five — Validate your competency model

-Stage One — Assemble Focus Team and create a list of processes
+Stage One — Assemble Focus Team and create a list of competencies

-Ensure that any observations or interviews are performed on Expert Practitioners.
-Competencies are based on what an expert does to get his or her job done, NOT what you or someone else might think needs to get done.
+Ensure that any observations or interviews are performed with Expert Performers.
+Competencies are based on what an expert does to get his or her job done, NOT what you or someone else might think needs to be done.

-Stage Two — Build behavioral indicators for each process
+Stage Two — Build behavioral indicators for each competency

-In Stage Two, the members of the team identify the major behavioral indicators for each competency that must be performed to produce the desired outputs.
-Going through each competency, list the major behavioral indicators (Skills, Knowledge, Attitudes) needed for superior performance (normally two to four).
+In Stage-Two, the members of the team identify the major behavioral indicators for each competency that must be performed to produce the desired outputs.
+Going through each competency, list the major behavioral indicators (Knowledge, Skills, and Attitudes [KSA]) needed for superior performance (normally between two to four).
 These behavioral indicators need to be:

-- Future-focused rather than need or problem-focused as they are creating a powerful tool to guide the organization.
+- Future-focused rather than need or problem-focused as they are creating a powerful tool to guide the organization into the future.